Coming Off a 12-hour Continuous Sleep Cycle

 How the 4-Month Regression Ended

 Bibi’s regression phased out gradually, the nights she cried for milk or stayed up to play started to decrease in comparison to the ones in which she didn’t until she started sleeping a long continuous stretch in the night consistently again.
 Now she sleeps a little over 11 hours each night from around 7 pm to 6 am, it’s a little bit less than the 12-13 hours she used to do in the night.
-See how we are doing now for sleep in Bibi’s 5-months.
+(Update: Bibi continued to sleep a minimum of at least 11 hours each night with a brief period in which she woke way too early, read how we dealt with baby waking up at 5 am).

 With much love.